govindkrishna03/Hacktober_2023/README.md

 # Hacktober-2023

-A repo which has lot of issues, fix it , make pull request and become contributors.
+Welcome to Hacktober-2023!
+This is a repository with a lot of issues that you can fix and make pull requests to become a contributor.